anntzer/defopt/doc/source/features.rst

 Entry points
 ------------

-To use your script as a console entry point with setuptools, you need to create a function that can be called without arguments.
+To use a script as a console entry point with setuptools, one needs to create a function that can be called without arguments.

 .. code-block:: python